kurokikaze/mtg-engine/README.md

 ## Goals

 MtG engine with rules enforcement.
-Additional goals: draft engine, modality for embedding in other games (Shandalar-like Ravnika JS game?
+Additional goals: draft engine, modality for embedding in other games (Shandalar-like Ravniсa JS game?
 Who knows.)

 Better understanding of Magic: the Gathering rules.